 The SENDCo helps to support class teachers in identifying any additional needs of the children.
-Following initial monitoring and discussion with parents/carers, a Pupil Concern document is completed which leads to a classroom observation and then and a meeting is arranged with parents and pupils to discuss their needs and concerns.
+Following initial monitoring and discussion with parents/carers, an Initial Concern document is completed which may lead to a classroom observation, suggestion of interventions or outside agency support.
+A meeting is then arranged with parents and pupils to discuss their needs and concerns.